Templates

 </select>

 The actual report code will look like this.
-The plain_URL option makes the URL for the form's submit action.
+The plain_URL option specifies the URL for the form's submit action.
 The user-chosen language is passed to the submit-report so it can be used in the "Thank You"-page.

-The q.css will contain the optional custom CSS (available in myDBR demo site).
+The q.css file will contain optional custom CSS (available in myDBR demo site).
 The q.js script sets the language select list selection to match the language set either by the lang URL parameter or by the user's myDBR preference.
 If you do not need additional languages in your template, you do not need this.

 CREATE PROCEDURE sp_DBR_feedback( GET_lang char(5) )